Lea Michele: Early life and education

-Michele began using her middle name at an early age.
+Michele began using her middle name as a last name at an early age.
 When she went on her first audition, for the role of Cosette in Les Misérables, she gave her name as Lea Michele and has used it professionally ever since.
 She said that she intentionally did not use her surname because she was teased about its pronunciation.
 During the audition, she sang "Angel of Music" from The Phantom of the Opera – the only musical she knew at the time.
 Michele went along to support a friend, but ended up landing the part herself.
 In 1997, she was homeschooled while living and working in Toronto, where she performed in a production of Ragtime.
-For her high school education, Michele attended Tenafly High School.
-She was on the volleyball team, the debate team, and participated in choir at the school.
+For her high school education, Michele attended Tenafly High School in Tenafly, New Jersey.
+She was on the volleyball and debate teams, and participated in choir at the school.
 In her teens, when she was not working on the stage, she had a part-time job at a bat mitzvah dress shop.
 She also worked at her father's deli.

 Michele refrained from auditioning for Broadway roles during her freshman, sophomore, and junior years to focus on her education.
 In the summers of 2000, 2001, and 2002, she attended Stagedoor Manor, a renowned performing arts training center in the Catskills.
-At Stagedoor she was part of the touring troupe Our Time Cabaret, and performed in productions of Side by Side by Sondheim and The Who's Tommy.
+At Stagedoor, she was part of the touring troupe Our Time Cabaret, and performed in productions of Side by Side by Sondheim and The Who's Tommy.
 During her final summer at the camp, Michele was to perform in a production of Sweet Charity, but instead booked the role of Wendla Bergmann in a workshop of Spring Awakening, forcing her to drop out.
 She was later accepted to New York University's Tisch School of the Arts in Manhattan, but opted instead to continue working professionally on the stage.
 When she was 19 years old, her mother Edith was diagnosed with uterine cancer.
 Edith received treatment from Memorial Sloan Kettering Cancer Center on the Upper East Side in Manhattan.